postmanlabs/labs-docs/src/pages/docs/getting-started/postman-account.md

 * Communication with Postman servers only happens through HTTPS and Secure WebSockets.
 * Environment and global variables are encrypted so that only you can view them.

+## Updating your username

+You can update your username at any time by [navigating to your settings](https://go.postman.co/settings/me), editing your username, and clicking **Save Changes**.

 ## Resetting your password